Mila-Melnik/Project-3-NFT-ecom-python-django/nftecom/README.md

 Crypto Pets by Cami Digital is a website that features NFT created and copyrighted by the author that soon will be available on OpenSea platform.

-Main purpose of this work was to make a website with Django admin and learn how to set virtual environment create project models, work with py files lean how to set urls patterns wsgi and asgi configurations and migrations and import form Django.
+Main purpose of this work was to make a website with Django admin and learn how to set virtual environment create project models, work with py files lean how to set urls patterns wsgi and asgi configurations and migrations and import from Django.

 Features